-4.4.4 Special regulations
+4.4.4 SPECIAL REGULATIONS

 The contest is held indoors.
 No one but officials and the competitors may enter the court.
-Other persons (spectators, other competitors and coaches) must be far enough from the court boundaries to avoid reasons for any protest.
+Other people (spectators, other competitors and coaches) must be far enough from the court boundaries to avoid reasons for any protest.
 Silence of both the spectators and the other competitors is preferred during the exercises and especially during exercise 2, relaxation.

-It is mandatory for the organiser to use overview video.
+It is mandatory for the organizer to use the overview video.